Aaron Small: Post-Yankees

 On January 23, 2007, Small signed a minor league contract with the Seattle Mariners.
 However, on May 18, 2007, he announced his retirement after being released by the Mariners.

 Personal life and post-retirement

 On August 2, 2008, Small took part in the 62nd Annual Old-Timers' Day at Yankee Stadium.
 Six weeks prior, Small survived a bout with encephalitis that included a medically induced coma lasting eight days.
 He was again honored by the New York Yankees at Old Timers' Day on June 26, 2011, and July 1, 2012.

 Small, along with his wife Macy, is a devout Christian.
-He is active in his church, Fairview Baptist Tabernacle in Sweetwater, Tennessee, where they served as youth directors for 11 years.
-Small runs his own baseball facility in Loudon, TN called Aaron Small's Baseball Barn.
-He also travels and shares his story of what God has done in his life, in and out of baseball.
+He is active in his church, Fairview Baptist Tabernacle in Sweetwater, Tennessee.